Staying warm camping in winter

 • Consider adding a bivvy bag or sleeping bag cover.

 Your choice of shelter matters.
 Whether it's a bothy, tent, snowhole, or Alpine hut, it impacts your sleep.
-Staying dry isn't just about precipitation; managing condensation is equally important.
+Staying dry in the rain isn't just about precipitation; managing condensation is equally important.
 Can you dry your sleeping bag during the day if it gets damp?

 Minimising drafts in your sleeping area is crucial for heat retention, particularly with thinner sleeping bags.
 Using a bivvy bag or a sleeping bag can be used as a vapour barrier system, reducing moisture intake into the sleeping system.